Canada Post strike is causing serious harm to Canada’s small and medium businesses

 Small business represents more than 30% of Canada’s GDP and employs nearly 50% of the country’s workforce.

-DRMG is Canada’s largest direct mail marketing company helping over 17,000 small and medium-sized businesses across this nation generate business and retain customers.
+DRMG is Canada’s largest shared media products marketing company helping over 17,000 small and medium-sized businesses across this nation generate business and retain customers.

 For more information about DRMG, please visit drmg.com.

 Direct Response Media Group (DRMG) was founded in 2003 and is one of the largest direct marketing companies in Canada.
 DRMG reaches over 5.5 million unduplicated households monthly via the Money Saver Magazine® and the Money Saver Envelope®.
 Our total circulation annually of 175 million homes in solo and shared mail products.
-DRMG inspires customers to action with a powerful mix of targeted direct mail and digital campaigns.
+DRMG inspires customers to action with a powerful mix of targeted shared media products and digital campaigns.
 We expertly combine the physical experience with integrated digital options. www.DRMG.com

 To have a discussion with our Founder and CEO, Jason Bradbury, about the effects of this strike on Canadian business or for commentary, please contact: